Taste the diversity of South Moravia

 This activity will include research of farms and artisans that produce good, clean and fair food in South Morava; this will be initiated as part of the mapping of gastronomic heritage.
 Selected producers and their products, which help to preserve the local GCH, will be showcased in the online catalogue based on the www.ochutnejtemoravu.eu web portal, which is run by the Tourist Authority South Moravia.
 The catalogue will be used by chefs from the public catering sector to select local ingredients to prepare healthy and tasty meals and thus help preserve the GCH of the South Moravian region.

 Activity 2: Gastronomic heritage in the streets: exhibitions, tasting and cooking.

-See and taste the biodiversity of the Brno region.
+See and taste the biodiversity of the Brno region

-Taste South Morava from Farm to Fork
+Taste South Moravia from Farm to Fork

-- Round table with farmers and chefs: local farmers and chefs will be invited to discuss how they can cooperate in bringing fresh produce and local seasonal products to the Brno kitchens.
+- Round table with farmers and chefs: local farmers and chefs will be invited to discuss how they can cooperate in bringing fresh produce and local seasonal products to Brno kitchens.

-Children’s Farmers Market
+Children’s Farmers’ Market

-The Children’s Farmers Market will be a ‘real farmers’ market held in the Brno “Zelný trh” (farmers market), organized by selected Brno schools and their pupils with the cooperation of the City of Brno.
-Pupils will be instrumental in organizing the market and setting up and running their own stalls, selling their own grown and baked produce, and inviting local food producers – bakers, butchers, vegetable growers, cheese makers, beekeepers, jam makers and chutney makers – to sell their goods.
+The Children’s Farmers’ Market will be a real farmers’ market held in the Brno Zelný trh (the Cabbage Market), organized by selected Brno schools and their pupils with the cooperation of the City of Brno.
+Pupils will be instrumental in organizing the market and setting up and running their own stalls, selling products that they have grown and baked, and inviting local food producers (bakers, butchers, vegetable growers, cheesemakers, beekeepers, producers of jam and chutney) to sell their goods.
 Members of the local community will be welcome to browse and to shop for fresh local produce.